Inconel Alloy Supplier and Manufacturer From China

 Inconel 718 is a nickel-chromium alloy with added molybdenum, niobium, and titanium, known for its high strength, corrosion resistance, and ability to withstand high temperatures (up to 1300°F/700°C).
 It is commonly used in aerospace, gas turbines, and nuclear reactors.

-On the other hand, Inconel 750 is a modified version of Inconel 718 designed to increase creep strength and provide better performance in extreme high-temperature environments (up to 1800°F/982°C).
+On the other hand, Inconel 750 is a modified version of Inconel 718 designed to increase creep strength and provide better performance in extremely high-temperature environments (up to 1800°F/982°C).
 It contains higher levels of niobium and molybdenum, which enhance its ability to withstand thermal expansion and provide better high-temperature strength.

 Difference: Inconel 750 has higher high-temperature strength and better resistance to creep deformation than Inconel 718, making it more suitable for demanding applications.